-But the council dropped the highly unpopular proposals to raise the monthly rate for users of the 20-gallon "mini-cans" by 33 percent — from $15 to $20 — and to institute a monthly fee for 700 customers who live on private streets, in alleyways and in "hard-to-serve" areas.
+But the council also agreed to drop the highly unpopular proposals to raise the monthly rate for 20-gallon "minicans" by 33 percent -- from $15 to $20 -- and to institute a monthly fee for 700 customers who live on private streets, in alleyways and in "hard to serve" areas.

-In agreeing to raise garbage rates, the council nonetheless rejected — for the time being — some of the proposals offered by city staff.
+The council agreed that the city needs to raise garbage rates, but concluded that some of proposals offered by staff don't make sense at this time.
 The city is in the midst of conducting a cost-of-service study that would analyze the city's rate structures and pave the way for a major restructuring of service fees a year from now.
 These could ultimately include new fees for recycling, a service the city currently provides for free.

 "In the short term, I think this is a good compromise," Councilman Larry Klein said.

-The council agreed to shelve the two controversial proposals and to raise the rates for both the mini-cans and the regular 32-gallon cans by 6 percent (from $15 to $15.90 for a mini-can and $31 to $32.86 for the 32-gallon) and to avoid hard-to-serve fees altogether.
+The council agreed to shelve the two controversial proposals and to raise the rates for both the minicans and the regular 32-gallon cans by 6 percent and to avoid hard-to-serve fees altogether.
 Commercial customers, meanwhile, will face a 9 percent rate hike in their garbage fees under the newly adopted rate schedule.

-The council made its decision after about a dozen residents lambasted the proposed fee hikes, particularly on private roads.
+The council made its decision after about a dozen residents lambasted the proposed fee hikes, particularly on private streets.
 John Abraham, who lives on Ellsworth Place, a private street off Middlefield Road, pointed out that Ellsworth residents are already maintaining their own street and should not be hit with another fee.
-He also criticized the proposal to adopt a $5 hike for mini-cans.
+He also criticized the proposal to adopt a $5 hike for minicans.

 "The statement, 'No good deed remains unpunished,' certainly applies to the smaller garbage cans," Abraham told the council minutes before they scrapped the proposal.